Vikmanatus/C-tutorial/README.md

 ## Informations

 ````
 char character = "i";
 printf("Bla bla, %s bla %d, %f, %c", "bla", 500, 500.976,character );
 ````
-Format specifiaor, %d allows you to print a number, %s allows you to print a string, %f allows you to print a decimal,
+Format specifiaor: %d allows you to print a number, %s allows you to print a string, %f allows you to print a decimal,
 %c allows yopu to print a character